keiko713/vacuum-simulator/README.md

 that you can collect using `/src/sampledata/collector.sql`, but it is the same as what you can obtain via pganalyze GraphQL.
-Notably, `deletes/inserts/updates/hotUpdates` are different as they are using per minute data with the pganalyze data, while `collector.sql` will be the cumulative value since the last stats reset.
+Notably, `deletes/inserts/updates/hotUpdates` are different as they are using the diff data (how much it increased from the previous data collection) with the pganalyze data, while `collector.sql` will be the cumulative value since the last stats reset.

 Once a sample json file is placed, update the following parts so that it can show up as a new sample table option in the UI: